GET IN TOUCH

 General Duration Rule

 A Kansas tax lien typically remains valid for ten years from the date it is docketed in the district court.
-During this period, the state may collect on the debt, pay interest on it, and recover any costs attached to it.
+During this period, the state may collect on the debt, accrue interest, and recover any costs attached to it.
 If no action is taken within the ten-year window, the lien becomes a dormant judgment.
-Although dormant, the secured judgment remains until the Kansas Department of Revenue (KDOR) or the county attorney decides whether to revive it under civil procedure.
+Although dormant, the secured judgment remains until KDOR or the county attorney decides whether to revive it under civil procedure.

 Revival of Dormant Liens

-When the state seeks to collect a judgment remaining uncollected, the KDOR may file a motion to revive the lien.
-The revived lien has the same extent as the original warrant, ensuring the state can collect the balance owed, including personal tax charges and interest thereon.
-The state must serve notice in the following manner required by law, using the taxpayer’s most recent post office address.
+When the state seeks to collect a judgment that remains uncollected, KDOR may file a motion to revive the lien.
+The revived lien has the same extent as the original warrant, ensuring the state can collect the balance owed, including principal tax charges and interest.
+The state must serve notice using the taxpayer's most recent known address in the manner required by law, which may include personal delivery, service at the taxpayer's dwelling or usual place of business, or certified or registered mail.

 Property and Enforcement Scope